jzengg/felamily/README.md

 - [ ] CRUD for animal records, medical regiments, medical tests, and vaccinations.
 - [ ] Can associate media and owners with animals
 - [ ] Search by animal attributes (microchip number, id, owner, location)
-- [ ] Can take database info and insert into templates

 ## Design Docs